mshafiee/webbridgebot/Readme.md

 #### 🎬 Media & Streaming
 - **Universal Media Support:** Stream videos, audio files, and photos directly from Telegram to any web browser
+- **Forward Any Media:** Forward media files from any chat or channel directly to the bot for instant streaming
 - **HTTP Range Requests:** Full support for partial content streaming, enabling smooth seeking in videos and audio
 - **Intelligent Binary Cache:** LRU-based disk caching system that stores frequently accessed file chunks for instant replay
 - **Audio Visualization:** Beautiful real-time audio spectrum analyzer using AudioMotion for an immersive listening experience